p5-search-engine

 test expects that you have already run your pipeline.sh

-script with the full size input
+script with the full size crawl

 directory, and that it is copied over to index_server/index/inverted_index